Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 How do payments on a $60,000 loan work?

-It depends on the terms you’ve signed off on with your lender.
-Most $60,000 loans are term loans with fixed or monthly repayments.
+It depends on the terms you’ve agreed to with your lender.
+Most $60,000 loans are term loans with fixed monthly repayments.
 Some short-term business loans come with biweekly, weekly or even daily repayments.

 If you apply for a merchant cash advance, you’ll repay your loan with a percentage of your business’s daily sales.
 If you get an advance on your unpaid invoice with invoice factoring, you won’t repay the factoring company — you just won’t get your invoice’s total value.